 Multiple cast members speak out as theatre group fails to respond to serious safeguarding allegations before show’s next performance.

-St Gabriel's ADMS, an amdram group based out of St Gabriel's RC Primary School in Castleton, that also puts on performances at the Curtain Theatre, is staging a local production of The Sound of Music, which is facing serious allegations of bullying, inappropriate conduct, and safeguarding breaches, including claims of sexual misconduct involving minors.
+St Gabriel's ADMS, an amdram group based out of St Gabriel's RC Church in Castleton, that puts on performances at the Curtain Theatre, is staging a local production of The Sound of Music, which is facing serious allegations of bullying, inappropriate conduct, and safeguarding breaches, including claims of sexual misconduct involving minors.

 Several whistleblowers have now come forward, with new cast members corroborating initial anonymous statements first shared with Roch Valley Radio in June.
 Allegations include repeated bullying of cast members and inappropriate comments made to children by a former male associate of the society.